bbarker/protips/TLAPlus.md

 1. All values are implicitly sets in TLA+.
 But the elements of sets aren't necessarily specified, so for example, TLC would report an error if trying to evaluate `42 \in "abc"`.
 2. It seems TLA+ does not allow shadowing of named values.

+# Formulas

+1. Subformulas that involve only the initial state (no primes) are called *enabling conditions*, and should always go at the beginning of the formula (e.g. the first conjunctions in the formula).
+This makes the action formula easier to understand, but importantly, also TLC may find the formula intractable if they aren't placed first.